sylvaus/presentations/python/code/exercises/03_list_tuple.md

 List and tuple are simples structure and are used everywhere in python

 A list as its name indicates is a list of elements.
-There are various ways to create a list:
+Lists are mutable in python, you can add/remove elements from them Moreover, lists can be heterogeneous, i.e, they can contain elements with different types There are various ways to create a list:
 Empty list
 ```python